prem-dubey/Backend-Basics/Readme.md

 We made our own ApiError file in utils for customized error messages <br>

 Next we are making api response file making our own class and learn more about constructor <br>

+Made a model of user and video ƒrom model link and then went ahead with mongoose aggregation pipeline   <br>

+We are installing bcrypt for password protection and hashing and next is json web token  <br>

+Arrow Function does'nt have access to this of a object and then encrypting the user data using bcrypt and then used bcrypt to add a function to check whether the password is correct or not  <br>

+Made refresh token and acess token generator in userSchema methods remember it's methods not method